 The panel consulted widely.
-It received 32 written responses, and engaged in and followed discussion on the web forum.
+It received 32 written responses to its initial call for evidence, and engaged in and followed discussion on the web forum.
 It interviewed a large number of people, among them computer professionals, administrators and academics.
+The first version of this report was published for consultation.
+Over 30 written responses were received and the report was the subject of a Discussion and two open meetings.
+This revised report has been developed in the light of that consultation.